During the holidays, millions of Americans swarm upon stores across the nation.

 These aren’t leisurely shoppers.
 These shoppers have a tight “deadline” – December 25 – by when they must make the purchase.
-They’re time-crunched, they’re stressed, and darn it, it’s cold outside.
+They’re time-crunched, they’re stressed, and damn it, it’s cold outside.

-These 100 buyers, in other words, are ready, willing and able to whip out their wallets and finalize the deal.
+These 100 buyers are ready, willing and able to whip out their wallets and finalize the deal.
 Now.

-Furthermore, you know, based on previous years, that this batch of 100 customers won’t stick around as regulars.
+Furthermore, you know that this batch of 100 customers won’t stick around as regulars.
 By January, you’ll be back to your regular 50 customers per week again.